GitbookIO/styleguide/docs/index.md

 Contents of folder `node_modules/{{ site.data.package.name }}/assets` should be accessible from the web server.
 The root folder can be set using the less variable `@gb-assets-path`.

+# Open Source

+Available for use under the Apache 2.0 license and built with open source projects like LESS, Jekyll, Gulp, and more.